msLoginoff/AuditLogLens/docs/architecture.md

 For added entities with generated keys, the real key is filled after the main save.

+In the current public API, EF Core detection is the only built-in source of `AuditChange`.
+Manual/event audit triggers are a planned extension point, but they are not exposed yet.

 ## Enrich

 The enrichment stage makes audit changes readable.